pingplug/gnuplot_i/README.md

 # gnuplot_i

+---

-a fork of gnuplot_i (gnuplot interfaces in ANSI C)
+This is a fork of [gnuplot_i](http://ndevilla.free.fr/gnuplot/), from version 2.11

+Nothing fun there :P